 Back In Your Office

 It’s been your first day.
-Not a great day, but just a day.
+Not a great day.
+Just a day.

 You summarize your notes:

-- Operations has invested in equipment that “will lower our cost of production by 15%.”
+- Operations has invested in equipment which “will lower our cost of production by 15%”.

 The disconnects become obvious from your notes.
-As a brand-new employee, you realize that the lack of alignment is something that people are not seeing.
-It’s taken years for each functional area to drift into a comfort zone that does not align with the other areas.
+As a brand-new employee, you realize the lack of alignment is something people are not seeing.
+It’s taken years for each functional area to drift into a comfort zone which does not align with the other areas.

-No one functional area is wrong, it’s the lack of alignment that is the real challenge.
+No one functional area is wrong.
+It’s the lack of alignment which is the real challenge.

-While the thought of quitting is alluring, you decide to find a path forward and think back to the “Line of Sight” tool used at your last organization.
+While the thought of quitting is alluring, you decide to find a path forward and think back to the “Line of Sight” assessment used at your last organization.

-You recall how the assessment took about 9 minutes and there are three levels to choose from:
+You recall how the assessment took less than 5 minutes and could be conducted at three levels:

 - Individual: an assessment you can take for your own personal benefit

-- Enterprise: something for everyone in an organization that reports the results by categories you select
+- Enterprise: something for everyone in an organization which reports the results by categories you select